FlakM/blog/blog-static/content/posts/sqlx_migration_wrapper_til.md

 } NullableDatum;
 ```

-`Datum` is PostgreSQL's generic container for a SQL value.
-It is large enough to hold either a small value directly or a pointer to a larger value.
-The separate `isnull` flag is needed because SQL `NULL` is not an ordinary value.

-For `pg_advisory_lock(5784863001)`, `args[0]` represents the first SQL argument.
-On this 64-bit build its `value` field contains the `bigint` key directly.
-Because `value` is the first field in `NullableDatum`, it adds no extra offset: `args[0].value` starts at the same byte as `args[0]`, which is byte 32 in `fcinfo`.
+`Datanum` is a container for sql values.
+It can contain a value directly or a pointer to larger value like a string. `args[0]` is the first element of that array, and its `value` field contains the lock key - it starts at the same byte as `args[0]` because it is the first field in the struct.

-Now the strange-looking line is just a translation of PostgreSQL's own `PG_GETARG_INT64(0)`:
+Now the the line that reads the lock key from the `fcinfo` pointer is:

 ```bpftrace
 @key[tid] = *(int64*)uptr(arg0 + 32);
 ```

-Starting at the `fcinfo` address in `arg0`, it moves 32 bytes to `args[0].value`, marks that address as a userspace pointer with `uptr`, reads the eight-byte lock key as an `int64`, and stores it under the current thread ID.
-The matching return probe uses that thread ID to find the right key when several PostgreSQL backends run at once.
+Starting at the `fcinfo` address in `arg0`, it:

+1. moves 32 bytes to `args[0].value`
+2. marks that address as a userspace pointer with `uptr`
+3. reads the eight-byte lock key as an `int64`
+4. stores it under the current thread ID.

+The matching return probe uses that thread ID to be sure to not collide if multiple postgress processes are running.

 Finally, `@t0[tid] = nsecs` remembers when the function was entered.
 The return probe subtracts it from the current time, which tells us how long a blocking `pg_advisory_lock` waited before it acquired the lock.

-The `32` is not a stable PostgreSQL API.
-It belongs to this PostgreSQL 16, 64-bit structure layout.
+The number `32` we have just calculated is not a stable pg API.
+It belongs to this PostgreSQL 16, 64-bit structure layout on linux.

 {{< /details >}}